emerald-dao/beginner-cadence-course/chapter5/day3/README.md

 # Chapter 5 Day 3 - Creating an NFT Contract: Implementing the NonFungibleToken Standard (Part 3/3)

-Let's finish our CryptoPoops NFT Contract from Chapter 4 using our new knowledge of the NonFungibleToken standards.
+Let's finish our CryptoPoops NFT Contract from Chapter 4 using our new knowledge of the NonFungibleToken standard.

 We will spend this entire day just reforming our NFT Contract to fit the standard, found here: https://github.com/onflow/flow-nft/blob/master/contracts/NonFungibleToken.cdc